 The charges are based on an allocation of costs among the enroute, terminal and oceanic services.
-The rules for the attribution of costs to the services were arrived at by considering work loads, statistics based on activity reports, management judgment and ICAO guidelines.
+The rules for the attribution of costs to the services were arrived at by considering work loads, statistics based on activity reports, management judgment and ICAO quidelines.

-The accounting firm of KPMG has provided an opinion that the allocation methodology adopted by NAV CANADA reasonably reflects the way in which services are provided, is consistent with approaches used by other air navigation service providers, and is appropriate for use as a basis for establishing the costs of these services.
+The Company's auditors, KPMG, have provided an opinion that the allocation methodology adopted by NAV CANADA reasonably reflects the way in which services are provided, is consistent with approaches used by other air navigation service providers, and is appropriate for use as a basis for establishing the costs of these services.
 A copy of this opinion is available upon request from NAV CANADA.